SrikanthSrider/DataRobot-Track-3/README.md

-# National AI Student Developer Conference - Track 3 (DataRobot)
+# National AI Student Developer Conference - Track 3 (DataRobot) May 2025

 - This repository features the Kmeans algorithm that was used to cluster the years provided to us according to demand side indicators.